Abujoory1/Printf-Repo/README.md

 # Printf Project
-  - this is our first project
+  - A project where we practice all the basics of lang.